gunnarrl/gunnarrl.github.io/essays/smart_questions.md

 4. **Skill Development:**
    - Asking smart questions is a learnable skill that directly impacts a developer’s ability to collaborate, learn, and solve problems.

 **Conclusion:** Asking good questions in software engineering isn’t just useful, it’s a must.
-Clear, specific questions save time, make collaboration smoother, and lead to faster solutions.
+Clear and specific questions save time, make collaboration smoother, and lead to faster solutions.
 On the flip side, vague or lazy questions go nowhere.
-The Stack Overflow examples make it obvious: putting in effort and being precise gets results, while sloppy questions just get ignored.
+The Stack Overflow examples make it obvious: putting in effort and being precise gets results and sloppy questions just get ignored.
 If you want to get better as a developer learning to ask questions isn’t something to rush through, it’s an important skill worth practicing.
 Getting it right means clearer discussions, better answers, and progress towards your goals.